Updated on 14/07/20

-Surviving bombing during World War II and changing locations, the lesser-known Bow Road railway station – not to be confused with the eponymously named tube station we use today – is an unexplored and overlooked node in Bow’s transport history.
+Surviving bombing during World War II and changing locations, the lesser-known Bow Road railway station – not to be confused with the eponymously named Bow Road tube station we use today or the grand Bow Station – is an unexplored and overlooked node in Bow’s transport history.

 Carting customers from 1876 till 1949, Bow Road railway’s distinctive ticketing station can still be seen to this day and its old line is sometimes still used for diverted trains.

 Walking down Bow Road, just past the tube station, you’ll spot a railway bridge traversing overhead.
 Underneath, adjacent to The Little Driver Pub is a bright blue William Hill betting shop, with large oval windows peering out onto the hubbub outside.
 This used to be the site of the old Bow Road railway station.

 In 1876, transport in Bow looked very different to how it does today.
 People moved around the city on horse-drawn omnibuses and a horse-powered tram that took passengers from Bow to Whitechapel.
 This is also the year that the Great Eastern Railway (GER) opened the Road train station.
 As suburban traffic was increasing, GER met the demand by building a new railway station complete with a coal office on what was the Bow Curve line.